EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Message Sizes {#sizes}

 This appendix gives an estimate of the message sizes of EDHOC with different authentication methods.
+It also gives examples of messages and plaintexts in CBOR diagnostic notation and hexadecimal to help implementors.
 Note that the examples in this appendix are not test vectors, the cryptographic parts are just replaced with byte strings of the same length.
-All examples are given in CBOR diagnostic notation and hexadecimal.

 ## Message Sizes RPK